A Microbiome Theory-of-Everything

 Defining the Nature of Host-Microbe Interactions

 A potential clue as to the nature of host-microbial interplay can be found in an article studying longevity in mice.
 In the study they used two mouse-models differing only in the presence (specific pathogen-free model) or absence (germ-free model) of commensal microbes.
 These two types of mice were fed either an ad-libitum diet or a diet that was restricted to 80% of ad-libitum intake.
-When comparing longevity on the ad-libitum diet, mice that were raised in the absence of a commensal microbiome lived longer than the other, punching out after 88.9 and 75.9 weeks respectively, but when on the restricted diet, both groups lived longer, and here the group that were exposed to commensals lived the longest, 109.6 and 117.5 weeks respectively.15)https://www.ncbi.nlm.nih.gov/pubmed/1748169 The complexity of the question of longevity obviously exceeds the scope of the study, but if we momentarily consider the relative difference in lifespan between these two groups to be somewhat of a proxy for a difference in health, we can infer that the presence of microbes looks to be detrimental to health in the context of resource abundance, while their presence seems to be health-promoting in the setting of resource scarcity.
+When comparing longevity on the ad-libitum diet, mice that were raised in the absence of a commensal microbiome lived longer than the other, punching out after 88.9 and 75.9 weeks respectively, but when on the restricted diet, both groups lived longer, and here the group that were exposed to commensals lived the longest, 109.6 and 117.5 weeks respectively.16)https://www.ncbi.nlm.nih.gov/pubmed/1748169 That the life-span of both of colonised and un-colonised animals were seen to increase in response to nutrient-scarcity might be a phenomenon related to reproduction or cumulative load on metabolic systems, but if we momentarily consider the relative difference in lifespan between the two groups in both scenarios to be somewhat of a proxy for a difference in health, we can infer that the presence of microbes looks to be detrimental to health in the context of resource abundance, while their presence seems to be health-promoting in the setting of resource scarcity.
 This might be because a resource abundance acquired by the host, here in the form of ingested nutrients creates an ecological niche in the gut that favours species of the microbiome that are competitors for the same nutrients as those preferred by the host, in other words, parasites.
 In advanced cases, they might even cause a state of nutrient deficiency in the host despite abundant intake.
 Resource scarcity would instead favour symbionts that cooperates with host physiology and force them to work together with the host as a super-organism to get their respective needs met.

 Dysbiosis And Its Consequences